tintin2sn/NormEnforcement/README.md

   2. analyses in the supplementary materials
   3. analyses not mentioned in either
 Note however, that some data reported in the supplement is based on analyses shown in the first section.
+The final section includes code to run multi-level models in MLwiN through the runmlwin commands Stata.
+These are commented out and require as they require software and package installations, and a specification of a directory for MLwiN.